Larvitar/MoodeIrRemote/commands/README.md

       }

 # Spotify
 Enabled only when Spotify is correctly configured and user was authorized.
-Script will read device name from MoodeAudio config and try to locate that device in Spotify.
+Spotify rendered has to be enabled in Moode settings and running.
+Script will read device name from Moode config and try to locate that device in Spotify.

 Available commands are: